-- E. The Mayor, City Manager, or Department Director, whichever is the Appointing Authority, may make an initial appointment at a salary greater than the first step of the assigned grade for positions that report to them.
+E. The Mayor, City Manager, or Department Director, whichever is the Appointing Authority, may make an initial appointment at a salary greater than the first step of the assigned grade for positions that report to them.
 Appointments to the following positions do not require City Council approval and initial appointments may be made at a salary greater than the first step of the assigned grade subject to the availability of funding:

 - 1. i.
 Administrative Assistant

 - ii.
 Assistant City Manager

 - iii.
 Executive Office Associate

 - iv.
 Chief of Staff

 - v.
 Communications Officer

 - vi.
 Constituent Services Officer

 - vii.
 Community Engagement Administrator

 - viii.
-COMMUNITY SERVICES SPECIALIST
+Development/Events Specialist

 - ix.
-Development/Events Specialist

-- ixx.
 Director, Office of Environmental Policy ADVISOR

-- xxi.
+- x.
 Human Resources Manager

-- xixii.
+- xi.
 Deputy Fire Chiefs

-- xiixiii.
+- xii.
 Police Captains

-- xiiixiv.
+- xiii.
 Police Major

-- xivxv.
+- xiv.
 Recruitment/Employee Relations Administrator

-- xvxvi.
+- xv.
 Assistant City Attorney

-- xvixvii.
+- xvi.
 Attorney I

-- xviixviii.
+- xvii.
 Attorney II

-- xviiixix.
+- xviii.
 Public Information Officer and Quartermaster

-- xixxx.
-Economic Development Manager-
+- 44 xix.
+Economic Development Manager.

-- xxi.
-MANAGEMENT INFORMATION TECHNOLOGY MANAGER.

-- F. The appointment and initial salary for the following positions is subject to confirmation by the City Council:

-- 1. i.
-City Manager

-- ii.
-City Attorney

-- iii.
-Police Chief

-- iv.
-Fire Chief

-- v.
-Director of Transportation

-- vi.
-Director of Recreation and Parks

-- vii.
-Director of Finance

-- viii.
-Director of Planning and Zoning

-- ix.
-Director of Public Works-

-- X. DIRECTOR OF THE OFFICE OF EMERGENCY MANAGEMENT

-- XI.
-DIRECTOR OF THE OFFICE OF ENVIRONMENTAL POLICY

-- XII.
-DIRECTOR OF HUMAN RESOURCES

-- XIII.
-MANAGEMENT INFORMATION TECHNOLOGY DIRECTOR.

-TITLE 6 - REVENUE AND FINANCE
+1 TITLE 6 - REVENUE AND FINANCE

-Chapter 6.29 - ESTABLISHMENT OF PROGRAM TO FINANCE AND ENCOURAGE ENERGY EFFICIENCY PROJECTS AND RENEWABLE ENERGY PROJECTS\

-Section 6.29.010 - Establishment of Clean Energy Loan Program.
+- 2 Chapter 6.29 ESTABLISHMENT OF PROGRAM TO FINANCE AND ENCOURAGE - 3 ENERGY EFFICIENCY PROJECTS AND RENEWABLE ENERGY PROJECTS - 4 Section 6.29.010 Establishment of Clean Energy Loan Program.

-- A. A Clean Energy Loan Program ("Program"), as authorized pursuant to the Local Government Article, Sections 1-1101 et seq. of the Annotated Code of Maryland, is hereby established to finance and encourage energy efficiency projects and renewable energy projects with an electric generating capacity of not more than one hundred kilowatts. - B. The City may enter into an agreement with a private entity to administer the Clean Energy Loan Program. - C. All policies governing the management of the Program shall be determined by the Director of the Office of Environmental Policy ADVISOR in collaboration with the Director of Finance.
+A. A Clean Energy Loan Program ("Program"), as authorized pursuant to the Local Government Article, Sections 1-1101 et seq. of the Annotated Code of Maryland, is hereby established to finance and encourage energy efficiency projects and renewable energy projects with an electric generating capacity of not more than one hundred kilowatts.

+11 B. The City may enter into an agreement with a private entity to administer the Clean Energy Loan Program.

+C. All policies governing the management of the Program shall be determined by the Director of the Office of Environmental Policy ADVISOR in collaboration with the Director of Finance.

-TITLE 10 - HEALTH AND SAFETY Chapter 10.12 - FOOD HANDLING ESTABLISHMENTS Section 10.12.140 - Administration and enforcement.
+TITLE 10 - HEALTH AND SAFETY

+- Chapter 10.12 FOOD HANDLING ESTABLISHMENTS - Section 10.12.140 Administration and enforcement.

-- A. SECTION 10.12.160 OF THIS CHAPTER SHALL BE ADMINISTERED AND ENFORCED BY THE ENVIRONMENTAL POLICY ADVISOR.
-OTHERWISE, The THE provisions of this chapter shall be administered and enforced by the Department of Planning and Zoning, except with regard to FOR those matters administered and enforced by the Health Officer and except with regard to Section 10.12.160, which matters shall be administered and enforced by the Office of Environmental Policy. - B. A violation of or failure to comply with any provision of this chapter is declared to be a municipal infraction punishable by a fine not to exceed one hundred dollars for any single, initial violation, and an additional fine of two hundred dollars for each repeat or continuing violation. - C. The Director of Planning and Zoning or the Director's designee and the Director of Environmental Policy ADVISOR, or their designee, shall have the power to enforce the provisions of this chapter through the issuance of a municipal citation or through any other appropriate action or proceedings at law or equity.
+A. SECTION 10.12.150 OF THIS CHAPTER SHALL BE ADMINISTERED AND ENFORCED BY THE ENVIRONMENTAL POLICY ADVISOR.
+OTHERWISE, The THE provisions of this chapter shall be administered and enforced by the Department of Planning and Zoning, except with regard to FOR those matters administered and enforced by the Health Officer. and except with regard to Section 10.12.160, which matters shall be administered and enforced by the Office of Environmental Policy.

+B. A Violation violation of or failure to comply with any provision of this chapter is declared to be a municipal infraction punishable by a fine not to exceed one hundred dollars for any single, initial violation, and an additional fine of two hundred dollars for each repeat or continuing violation.

+C. The Director of Planning and Zoning or the Director's designee and the Director of Environmental Policy ADVISOR, or their designee, shall have the power to enforce the provisions of this chapter through the issuance of a municipal citation or through any other appropriate action or proceedings at law or equity.